tekumara/notes/kubectl.md

 ## Contexts & namespaces

-Contexts, including the default context, are specified in `~/.kube/config`
+`$KUBECONFIG` can be set to a colon separated list of config files.
+If unset it will default to `~/.kube/config`

+Clusters, users and contexts are specified in the config files.
+The first config file in `$KUBECONFIG` contains the `current-context` key which specifies the current context.

 `kubectl config get-contexts` list contexts
-`kubectl config use-context docker-desktop` set default context to *docker-desktop*
+`kubectl config use-context docker-desktop` set current context to *docker-desktop*
 `kubectl config view --minify --output 'jsonpath={..namespace}'` show the current namespace

 Alternatively using [kubectx](https://github.com/ahmetb/kubectx):

-`kubectx` lists contexts and allows you to select one with fzf
+`kubectx` lists contexts and allows you to select one with fzf as the current context
 `kubectx -c` list current context

 `kubens` show all namespaces
 `kubens -c` show the current namespace

 ## Inspection